skt09/IndiGrader/docs/setup_guide.md

 # IndiGrader Lab Setup Guide

-This guide explains how to properly scaffold and deploy an IndiGrader lab environment using the automated `builder.py` wizard.
+This guide explains how to properly scaffold and deploy an IndiGrader lab environment using the `builder.py` configuration script.

 ## 1. Prerequisites
 Ensure the server machine has the following installed: